 Uses for this resource include:

-- Own reflection and action to improve on some of your interpersonal relationships
+- Own reflection and then taking action to improve on some of your interpersonal relationships.

 - Team feedback – Depending on the time you have available and the size of the team you may also ask each team member to map out each other team member using this resource.
 This means each person gets feedback from the entire team on how each team member sees them.
 The outcome could magnify self-awareness in the team and drive interpersonal relationship improvements across the entire team.

-Misunderstandings can lead to a lot of misalignments between team members and can result in rework, which is not very effective.
-Better interactions with others make the workday more fun and goes a long way towards employees feeling more productive and effective at work.
+Misunderstandings can lead to a lot of misalignments between team members and can result in rework, which is a waste every project should avoid.
+Better interactions with others make the workday more fun and go a long way towards employees feeling more productive and effective at work.